linagora/obm-deploy-doc/docs/install.md

+<a name="top-page"></a>

-This documentation is based on [Oliver Welge's article].
+This documentation is based on [Oliver Welge's article](http://weluse.de/blog/installing-ansible-on-os-x.html "Oliver Welge's article about Ansible installation").

 Manual installations methods are to work with almost all Linux or BSD flavors, including OSX.